-Torrential rains have been battering the area since March, causing the overflow of the Paraguay River.
+Torrential rains had been battering the area since March, causing the overflow of the Paraguay River.

-The unusually heavy rain has been linked to the climate pattern El Niño, displacing nearly 20,000 families who urgently need shelter and essential aid.
+The unusually heavy rain has been linked to the climate pattern El Niño, displacing nearly 20,000 families in need of shelter and essential aid.

-The devastating effects of the disaster can be seen everywhere - from the roofs of mud-swamped homes where some families are camping to survive, to the makeshift shelters that are starting to crumble down after months of exposure to the elements.
+The devastating effects of the disaster could be seen everywhere - from the roofs of mud-swamped homes where some families were camping to survive, to the makeshift shelters that were starting to crumble down after months of exposure to the elements.

 The floodwater is not expected to recede anytime soon, so families may not be able to get back to their homes until the end of the year.

 We have provided families that were affected the most with essential aid items like solar lights, mosquito nets, blankets and shelter kits.

 Mirta lives with her husband and younger daughter in a temporary settlement in Asuncion, Paraguay.
 They moved there after severe flooding forced them from their homes.
 Mirta told us:

 Mirta and her husband received a shelter kit with the necessary tools to rebuild their home once the floodwaters recede.
 She told us it meant a great deal to have their own as, before they had received the aid, they had to borrow other people’s tools.

 Mirta also said that she really liked the grey blankets because they are soft, “they are thick and they don’t make you scratch.”